Trial begins in case of Florida woman charged in fatal shooting of neighbor Ajike Owens

-OCALA, Fla. — The prosecutor and defense attorney delivered opening remarks Tuesday in the trial of Susan Lorincz – the Florida woman charged in the fatal shooting of her neighbor Ajike “AJ” Owens through a closed door – after a six-person jury was seated on Monday afternoon.
+NEW YORK — The prosecutor and defense attorney delivered opening remarks Tuesday in the trial of Susan Lorincz -- the Florida woman charged in the fatal shooting of her neighbor Ajike “AJ” Owens through a closed door -- after a six-person jury was seated on Monday afternoon.

 According to a June 6, 2023, statement from the Marion County Sheriff's Office (MCSO), Lorincz shot Owens, a Black mother of four, through a closed door in the presence of her now 10-year-old son after Owens went to speak with Lorincz about a dispute over Owens' children playing near her home.
 Lorincz called 911 after fatally shooting Owens and admitted to the shooting.